 The crusading spirit of James Butterworth and Clubland was of ‘enduring and universal value’ (Barnett 1951: 59).
-His writing, and people’s direct experience of the work was to influence a significant number of people both within the Methodist church and beyond.
-The quality of the facilities he developed were an obvious example to others; and his emphasis on self-government an important focus.
-But it was his calls for the Church to focus more strongly on the needs of young people – especially in areas where there was significant deprivation that commanded attention – and helped create the right environment for the establishment of the Methodist Association of Youth Clubs and for the massive expansion of youth club work within Methodism during the Second World War and after.
+His writing and people’s direct experience of the work was to influence a significant number of people both within the Methodist church and beyond.
+The quality of the facilities he developed was an obvious example to others; his emphasis on self-government an important focus.
+But it was his calls for the Church to focus more strongly on the needs of young people – especially in areas where there was significant deprivation that commanded attention – and helped create the right environment for the establishment of the Methodist Association of Youth Clubs and the massive expansion of youth club work within Methodism during the Second World War and after.

 Further reading and references

 Butterworth, John and Waine, Jenny (2020).
 The Temple of Youth.
 Jimmy Butterworth and Clubland.
 London: JL Club Press.
 This book is the first complete biography of the Reverend James Butterworth (1897-1977) and authoritative history of Clubland.
 Click for details.
 [John Butterworth is Jimmy Butterworth’s son].